Pony-House/Client/mods/readme.md

 The first argument will always be the final value that will be sent to the application's API.

 This value must always be an object.
-If this object is replaced by something else, a null will be sent to the API
+If this object is replaced by something else, a null will be sent to the API.

+    import * as modEmmiter from './mods';

 <hr/>